mjhea0/flaskr-tdd/README.md

 #### Show Entries

-First, add a View for diplaying the entires to "app.py".
+First, add a View for displaying the entires to "app.py".

 ```python
 @app.route('/')